Repository secure by design: how to sleep better without fear of security vulnerabilities

 }

-Isn’t it too simple?
-Our goal is to create a simple, not complex, design and code.
-This is an excellent sign that it is deadly simple.
+Isn’t this too simple?
+Our goal is to create simple, not complex, design and code.
+This is an excellent sign that it’s dead simple.

 We are changing UpdateTraining in the same way.